 - Close curtains or blinds at night.

-If the person struggles to recognise people, ask friends and relatives to introduce themselves to the person.
-If the person doesn't recognise somebody it can be distressing for them and can also be upsetting for those around them.
+- If the person struggles to recognise people, ask friends and relatives to introduce themselves.
+If the person doesn’t recognise somebody, it can be distressing for them as well as for those around them.
 If this happens, try to reassure the person and find tactful ways to give them reminders or explanations.

 Hallucinations in people with dementia